 All children participate in gymnastics, dance, games and athletic activities.
 Children develop co-ordination, control and confidence through PE activities as they improve their physical skills.
 Our annual Sports Day is an excellent display of team and individual skills.
+Outdoor games are taught in Reception - Year Four by a qualified coach.
 All children take part in two P.E. lessons each week.
 We aim to promote physical fitness and a sound development of physical skills, which in turn raise children's confidence and self-esteem.
 Physical activity and sport are encouraged whenever possible using equipment at lunchtimes and accessing the daily mile...our children are fit and active.
-We also offer after school sports clubs, and Children in Years 2, 3 and 4 also take part in local inter-school competitions.
+We also offer after school sports clubs for Years 1-4.
+Children in Years 2, 3 and 4 also take part in local inter-school competitions.

 All pupils are expected to participate in physical education lessons.
-Where pupils have an injury or illness that prevents full participation, they will be allocated tasks, which are inclusive but safe for them to undertake (coaching, observation and analysis, timekeeping, scoring etc.).
+Where pupils have an injury or illness that prevents full participation, they should be allocated tasks, which are inclusive but safe for them to undertake (coaching, observation and analysis, timekeeping, scoring etc.).